Skip to contents

 random_effects

-The random effects for the model, comma-delimited for multiple effects.
+The random effects for the model (vector of character strings).

 correction